eljojo/faircamp-fork/manual/examples/03 Artist (Download Codes).md

 ## How it works

-When you enable download codes, the "Download" button sends the user to an unlock page instead of directly to the download URL.
-The unlock page includes instructions for accessing the page `/downloads/<download-code>/` which includes a link to the download URL.
+When you enable download codes, the "Download" button sends the user to an unlock page instead of directly to the download page.
+The unlock page prompts visitors to enter a download code, and if a correct download code is entered they are taken to the download page.

-By default, download URLs are difficult but not impossible to guess by reading Faircamp's source code.
-Download URLs also do not change if you switch from `downloads: free` to `downloads: code`.
-You can create unguessable download URLs by either setting `freeze_download_urls` to a value you keep secret or by setting `rotate_download_urls` in `catalog.eno`.